“Oh wow. How did you do it?”

 “Oh, I think I’ll never be able to learn it”

-[you can find the second part of this saga here]
+Find the second part of this saga here.

 Pingback: The case for learning Dutch – part 2